soroosj/TidyTuesday/README.md

-#Lessons learned from Tidy Tuesday
+## Lessons learned from Tidy Tuesday

-#### 4/30/19 (Birds)
+#### 5/7/19 (Student/Teacher Ratio)

-   + Ggridges package to create ridged charts.
-Realized not a great data set to practice as largely categorical variables.
+   + Ggridges package to create ridgeline charts
-   + Importing space-delimited files with read_delim
+   + Sourcing the external country_code data set to filter by continent name
+   + Removing axis titles by using lables = ""

 #### 4/23/19 (Anime)